-EpiPen®: A type of adrenaline injector containing a single fixed dose of adrenaline which is delivered via a spring-activated needle that is concealed until administration is required.
+EpiPen®: A type of adrenaline injector (refer to Definitions) containing a single fixed dose of adrenaline which is delivered via a spring-activated needle that is concealed until administration is required.
 Two strengths are available: an Epipen® and an Epipen Jr®, and each is prescribed according to a child's weight.
 The Epipen Jr® is recommended for a child weighing 10-20kg.
 An Epipen® is recommended for use when a child weighs more than 20kg.
-The child's ASCIA Action Plan for anaphylaxis must be specific for the brand they have been prescribed.
+The child's ASCIA Action Plan for anaphylaxis (refer to Definitions) must be specific for the brand they have been prescribed.